Information about the Program

 - A community of faculty peers from across GW

-- A letter of completion for tenure and promotion packets, upon successful completion of all program aspects
+- A letter of completion for tenure and promotion packets upon successful completion of all activities

 - Automatic acceptance into the Course Design Institute (CDI) in May